Ashmansworth: 19th century

-20th Century
+20th century

-In 1901 a spokesman for the Archaeological Society described Ashmansworth as “a long scattered village, neglected and deserted in its aspect, with a rapidly decreasing population”.
+In 1901, a spokesman for the Archaeological Society described Ashmansworth as "a long scattered village, neglected and deserted in its aspect, with a rapidly decreasing population".
 At this time the church had fallen into disrepair, probably as a result of it being subordinate to the East Woodhay parish.

-Over the course of the 20th century the character of Ashmansworth changed rapidly, largely as a result of the intensive farming practices adopted after the Second World War.

-The modern village has a central core, concentrated around the main thoroughfare where the Village Hall, built in 1952, village green, war memorial, former Plough Inn, former chapel and old school house are all located.
+Over the course of the 20th century, the character of Ashmansworth changed rapidly, largely as a result of the intensive farming practices adopted after the Second World War.
+The modern village has a central core, concentrated around the main thoroughfare where the village hall (built in 1952), village green, war memorial, former Plough Inn, former chapel and old schoolhouse are all located.

-There are many key buildings in the village including eight listed buildings, some dating from the 18th century such as Plough Cottage and Pheasant Cottage.

-Demography

-According to the 2001 census, it had a population of 215.

-According to the 2011 census, it had a population of 216.
+Religious sites

+The Church of England parish church of St James is in an isolated position, about 0.6 mi south-west of Ashmansworth village.
+It was built around the middle of the 12th century, to which date the nave belongs; the chancel dates from the end of the same century.
+Windows have been inserted at various dates and the east wall was rebuilt in 1745.
+Wall paintings, mainly discovered in the 1800s and early 1900s, depict the life of Jesus, and probably date from the 1200s to the 1600s.
+The church is dedicated to Saint James the Great and is a Grade I listed building.

+The 18th-century church of St Michael at Crux Easton is Grade II* listed.